Brexit will have an impact on most supply chains.

 - If you are subject to strict delivery time scales how will you reduce the risk of late delivery - e.g. build in contingency time for deliveries.

 - If there are immigration restrictions between UK and EU consider impact on services.
 Can you adjust your workforce to manage this risk?

 - Consider how the contract price could be increased - for example is there a price review clause?

 In the longer term the potential for the UK to take a different approach to regulations from the rest of the EU will also have an impact.
 Goods that can be sold in the UK may not be able to be sold in the EU and vice versa.
 Identify the regulatory requirements and relevant standards for the products and consider how it will work post-Brexit.
-For example products often need to be CE marked.
-It is currently unclear how CE marking will work post-Brexit.

 Consider the potential impact on contracts between UK and non EU countries